‘Teen Mom’ Leah Messer Shares Gender Reveal Video: ‘It’s A Boy’

 In the posts, Victoria stood flanked by her nieces while putting her baby bump on display in a black dress.
 Gracie wore a pair of denim shorts and a white t-shirt for the event, while Ali donned a denim dress with white polka-dots on it.

-Leah’s over 2.2 million fans seemed to be interested in the video and the photos that accompanied it as they gave the post over 51,000 likes and penned more than 300 comments in the first two hours after it was posted online.
+Leah’s more than 2.2 million fans seemed to be interested in the video and the photos that accompanied it as they gave the post over 51,000 likes and penned more than 300 comments in the first two hours after it was posted online.

 “Awe congrats you ladies are finally getting your little prince,” one of Leah’s Instagram followers wrote in the comments section.